ImCharlesY/Visual-Localization-and-Perception/TermProject/README.md

 - __Different input photos__

-    Assuming that you have finished camera calibration (i.e. the camera parameters including intrinsic matrix and distortion vector should be stored in `./.tmp/calibration_result/camera_parameters.npz` ), you have three new input photos, put them in `./raw_images/` directory and name them as `scene_01.jpg`, `scene_02.jpg`, and `scene_03.jpg`.
+    Assuming that you have finished camera calibration (i.e. the camera parameters including intrinsic matrix and distorted vector should be stored in `./.tmp/calibration_result/camera_parameters.npz` ), you have three new input photos, put them in `./raw_images/` directory and name them as `scene_01.jpg`, `scene_02.jpg`, and `scene_03.jpg`.

     Then you can type the following command line in terminal to reconsturct 3D points cloud and to obtain the poses of camera in three views.

     ```
-    python -m main.py --image-base scene --distortion
+    python -m main.py --image-base scene --undistort
     ```

     This procedure will skip camera calibration and use the pre-calibrated camera parameters stored in `./.tmp/` directory.